View FREE Lessons!

 An intermediate good

-is a good or service purchased by a manufacturer to be used as an input in another product.
+is a good used by a manufacturer as an input in another product.

 Intermediate goods are inputs in a product.
 They are not the final product.
-Instead they are sold by suppliers to manufacturers for the inclusion in the final product.
+Instead, they are sold by suppliers to manufacturers for to include in the final product.
 Examples of intermediate goods are wood in a house, plastic in a toy, metal in a boat, or sugar in candy.
 The use of a good determines whether the good is a final good or an intermediate good.
 For example, an apple sold to a consumer is a final good, but an apple sold to a baker and used to make an apple pie is an intermediate good.

 Services can be intermediate.
 For example, if a videographer is employed to film a video that is sold, the videographer is offering an intermediate service.
 The video is the final product and the value of the videographer’s service is included in the price of the video.

 Gross domestic product measures the total production in an economy by adding up the value of all the final goods sold.
 Intermediate goods are excluded from GDP because including them would result in double-counting.
 The price of the home John built is included in GDP.
 John may have paid $3,000 for the plywood he used in the home.
 You can bet that the $3,000 is included in the price of the home.
 The plywood would be double-counted if it is added to GDP when John purchases it.